EOSIO/eosio.cdt/docs/06_how-to-guides/50_how-to-create-and-use-action-wrappers.md

 ## Overview

-This guide provides instructions on how to create and use an action wrapper in a smart contract.
+This guide provides instructions to create and use an action wrapper in a smart contract.

 ## Code Reference